cschreib/sublime-TestManager/README.md

  - `last_status`: This is the outcome (pass/fail) of the test for its last run.
 For groups, this is computed from all the children.
  - `run_status`: This is the current state of the test; whether it is running or queued.
 This does not hold the test outcome (pass/fail).
 For groups, this is computed from all the children.
  - `last_run`: This is the date and time at which the test was last run.
 If the test was never run, this is `None`.
 For groups, this is `None`.
- - `last_duration`: This is the execution duration (in seconds) of this test during its last run.
+ - `last_duration`: This is the execution duration of this test during its last run.
 If the test was never run, this is `None`.
 For groups, this is `None`.
  - `children`: For groups, this is the list of the group's children.
 For tests, this is `None`.

 NB: The above describes the data model in Python.
 When the test data is stored on disk, it is stored in an SQLite database, and each test is then a row in a table.
 Nodes of the tree are not stored on disk, because they do not contain any new information (their content is entirely derived from that of their respective children).